 Day 1: Wednesday 24 July, Arrive Stockholm

 - Introduction & Welcome Drinks

 - Light Evening Meal at the hotel

 “What other city in the world has a better prospect?” asked Danish Hans Christian Andersen of Stockholm, Sweden’s capital.
 Encompassing 14 islands and more than 50 bridges, the city is the cultural, media and economic centre of Sweden.
-We begin our tour with a short orientation walk around the city before having welcome drinks and a group dinner together.
+We begin our tour with a welcome drink and a group dinner together.
 (Overnight Stockholm) D

 Day 2: Thursday 25 July, Stockholm

 - National Library of Sweden: Special viewing of selected items from the Astrid Lindgren Archive, the Selma Lagerlöf Collection & the Strindberg Room (pending confirmation in 2019)

 - Astrid Lindgren Apartment with archivist Lena Törnqvist (pending confirmation in 2019)

 - Welcome Dinner at Den Golden Freden